 Troubleshoot your internet outage

-Keep in mind that each of these issues above may be caused by multiple factors, so you might have to try more than one fix before finding the issue.
-For example:
+Keep in mind that each of the issues above may be caused by multiple factors, so you might have to try more than one fix before finding the issue with your internet connection.
+Here are our suggestions for how to fix several different types of internet outages.

 Why is my internet service provider down?